- Email me

 My guest this week says her fiction explores the hidden side of human existence, delving into mysticism, the paranormal and deep psychology – and her latest novel was sparked by a disturbing dream.
 Its soundtrack encompasses Vivaldi and Tori Amos, a potent aural brew that allowed her to forget she knew what was going to happen and experience the story moment by moment.
 She is Vivienne Tuffnell and she’s on the Red Blog sharing the Undercover Soundtrack to The Bet

-authors, deepen your story, Fix and Finish With Confidence, having ideas, how to write a novel, human existence, inspiration, literature, moment by moment, music, My Memories of a Future Life, mysticism, novels, obsessive love, paranormal, parapsychology, psychological fiction, psychology, publishing, Roz Morris, self-publishing, The Bet, The Undercover Soundtrack, Tori Amos, tufnell, Vivaldi, Vivienne Tuffnell, Vivienne Tufnell, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life, writing to music
+authors, deepen your story, having ideas, how to write a novel, human existence, inspiration, literature, moment by moment, music, My Memories of a Future Life, mysticism, novels, obsessive love, paranormal, parapsychology, psychological fiction, psychology, publishing, Roz Morris, self-publishing, The Bet, The Undercover Soundtrack, Tori Amos, tufnell, Vivaldi, Vivienne Tuffnell, Vivienne Tufnell, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life, Writing Plots With Drama, Depth & Heart, writing to music

 I post 4 to 5 useful writing links per day… and other stuffMy Tweets

 - ‘I heard a song being played in an electrical store’ – The Undercover Soundtrack, Glynis Smy February 25, 2015

 - Can writing be taught?
 And what do writing teachers teach?
 February 22, 2015

 - How do we label ourselves as writers?
 Guest spot at Dan Holloway – and the box set is available NOW!
 February 21, 2015